tywenrick3/stars/README.md

 # Welcome to stars

-## stars is a dynamic, creative, constellation experiance
+## stars is a dynamic, creative, constellation making experiance

 ## Technolgies